fako/writing/setting/the-valley.md

 They didn't need to ask Sinia to know it was in their best interest to get along with the monarchy and profit while the music was still playing.

-Although her role as Queen Consult is by far the most prevalent way for Sinia to exercise control in The Valley, there is another more secretive way in which Queen Sinia hold The Valley in her grip.
+Although her role as Queen Consult is by far the most prevalent way for Sinia to exercise control in The Valley, there is another more secretive way in which Queen Sinia holds The Valley in her grip.
-This is through her daughter Tera, who seems very ordinary compared to other members of the family, but only because she is so powerful that her abilities are kept deeply secret.
+This is through her daughter Tera, who seems very ordinary compared to other members of the royal family, but only because she is so powerful that her abilities are kept deeply secret.
-Not only from the public, but from members of the royal family as well.
+Not only from the public, but from other members of the royal family as well.

 Tera is an artist who makes huge lifelike paintings depicting society as she would like to see it.
-Together with her mother Tera can step into these paintings which then become reality.
+Together with her mother, Tera can step into these paintings which then become reality.
 In a way these paintings act as gateways to alternative realities.
 Realities that get shaped by the artist Tera.
 Tera and Sinia often work together on what these realities should be,